Introduction

 Make sure the Field is copied to the Media Library

-The file will not be available to be mapped properly to the Custom Meta if you don’t also copy that file to the Media Library.
+The file will not be available for proper mapping to the Custom Meta if you don’t also copy it to the Media Library.
 As long as you have added your image field as a File Upload Field, it will be available to copy the field to the Media Library.
-This will make sure that the field has a Post ID that is the ‘Image ID’ in ACF and other Custom Field plugins.
+This ensures that the field has a Post ID that matches the ‘Image ID’ in ACF and other Custom Field plugins.

 Map the Image Field to the Custom Field